dogtail9/ProjectTemplateTutorial/README.md

 ### ShowStatusBarMessage
 If an operation is taking longer then a second it is nice to give the user some feedback about what is happening.
-In visual Studio you can do that in the statusbar.
+In Visual Studio we can do that in the statusbar.

 ```CSharp
 public static void ShowStatusBarMessage(this string message)